websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/ccr-basic-use-case-config-reference.md

 # Configuring CCR: Settings Reference

 To help with the CCR configuration process, the example configurations from the step-by-step instructions in this guide are collected here.
-These configuration are made as generic as possible, but paths, ports, etc. will need to be adjusted to match your environment.
+These configuration are made as generic as possible, but you must adjust paths, ports, etc. to match your environment.
 In addition, you must perform certain steps manually to complete the installation, so these cannot replace the step-by-step instructions.

 The configurations below assume you enable encrypted communications (TLS/SSL) and user authentication through X-Pack Security in your installation.
 See [Securing Elasticsearch](../../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) for more information.